Freeman Asian Scholars Program

 It is likely that some highly qualified applicants who would otherwise be admissible to Wesleyan will not be chosen for the highly selective Freeman Asian Scholarship.
 No financial aid is available to such students, but those who do not require financial assistance to attend are encouraged to apply as “regular” applicants to Wesleyan University.
 To be considered as a “regular” (non-aided) admission candidate in the event that you are not selected as a Freeman Scholar, please indicate your interest on the Freeman Scholarship Addendum.

-There is no application fee for students applying only for the Freeman Asian Scholarship but candidates also wishing to be considered as a “regular” candidate do submit the $55 application fee.
+There is no application fee for students applying only for the Freeman Asian Scholarship, but candidates also wishing to be considered as a “regular” candidate must submit the $55 application fee.
 Dual Freeman Asian Scholarship/“Regular” admission candidates must submit a Certification of Finances form documenting that the family has sufficient resources to fund the entire cost of education, approximately $65,000 in the first year and estimating a 5% increase in each subsequent year.

 After you apply, you will be notified by e-mail about how to access our new applicant portal to monitor receipt of your application materials.